USERRA: New York

 - New York private employers must reinstate an employee (other than a temporary employee) returning from ordered military service as long as the employee meets certain requirements.
 See Reinstatement.

 - A New York employer may not terminate an employee without cause for one year following reinstatement (regardless of the length of military service).
 See Termination Following Return to Employment.

-- In New York, employers are required to provide up to 10 days of unpaid leave to employees whose spouses are on leave from the US Armed Forces, National Guard or Reserves while deployed during a period of war.
+- In New York, certain employers are required to provide up to 10 days of unpaid leave to employees whose spouses are on leave from active duty during a period of war.
 See Military Spouse Leave.